Share

 What are the risks of using a 401k loan to pay off credit card debt?

 Using a 401k loan to pay off credit card debt can seem like a smart move, but it comes with its own set of risks.
 You might face tax penalties if you can't repay the loan, and there's a chance you could reduce your retirement savings significantly.
-Plus, if you leave your job, you might have to repay the loan quickly, which could be a huge financial strain.
+Plus, if you leave your job, you might have to repay the loan soon after, which could be a huge financial strain.

 How does borrowing from a 401k impact retirement savings?